livetrails/targetj/README.md

 To animate a variable, create a target after its name.
 The variable can be of any type: boolean, number, string, object, or array.

+## Target life cycle and methods

+By default, a target in TargetJ has a simple life cycle: it executes only once.
+However, targets come with a number of methods that control execution and extend their behavior.

+1. **onEnabled**
-A target can have an `onEnabled` method.
-By default, a target has a simple lifecycle: it executes only once when enabled. the `onEnabled` method establishes dependencies between targets, ensuring they execute at precisely the right moment.
+Determines whether the target is eligible for execution.
+Targets remain inactive until enabled.
+This method ensures that targets are executed only under suitable conditions and are commonly used to establish dependencies between targets, ensuring they execute at precisely the right moment.

+2. **loop**
+Controls the repetition of target execution.
+If loop() returns true, the target will stay active and continue to execute indefinitely.
+It will become inactive and stop executing when it returns false.

+3. **onValueChange**
+Monitors changes in the value returned by the main value() for the target.
+It is triggered whenever there is a change in the value returned by value().
+This could be used, for example, to wait for asynchronous responses.

+4. **onStepsEnd**
+Executes actions after all increments are completed.
+This method is invoked only after the final step is executed, assuming the target has a defined steps value.
+It's useful for cleanup or finalization tasks after a sequence of steps.

+## Special target names used by TargetJ

-You can use the following special target names to impact the UI or control properties of TargetJ objects (called TModel):
+The following are special target names to impact the UI or control properties of TargetJ objects (called TModel):

 1. x, y, width, height: Set the location and dimensions of the object.
 2. opacity, scale, rotate: Set the opacity, scale, and rotation of the object.